 Casa Indiana is a four-story apartment building, located in Philadelphia, PA, that offers both supportive and affordable housing to the neighborhood’s residents.
 Located on a former abandoned industrial site, and assembled using locally sourced materials, the building’s construction is part of a significant reclamation effort on behalf of HACE (the Hispanic Association of Contractors and Enterprises) to promote equitable and sustainable community development.
-Tailored to meet the meticulous standards of ENERGY STAR Certification, Casa Indiana is a mixed-use project that will provide the neighborhood with 50 new 1 bedroom apartments — many of which are handicap-accessible, and all of which are specifically designed to cater to senior members of the community by including features such as adaptable bathrooms and proximity to centralized amenities.
+Tailored to meet the meticulous standards of both ENERGY STAR and National Green Building Standard (NGBS) certifications, Casa Indiana is a mixed-use project that will provide the neighborhood with 50 new 1 bedroom apartments — many of which are handicap-accessible, and all of which are specifically designed to cater to senior members of the community by including features such as adaptable bathrooms and proximity to centralized amenities.

 The property facilitates residents’ easy access to laundry services, as well as offers an on-site medical services office, community garden, and library.
 Additionally, the exterior design of this project was crafted to take into account, and remain coherent with, the existing neighborhood context — through use of materials that complement the surrounding row-house landscape.
 As a result of its extraordinary conservation and humanitarian efforts, Casa Indiana has received a COTE (Committee on the Environment) Architectural Excellence Award from AIA Pennsylvania, been dubbed Best Affordable Design of 2020 by Senior Housing News Awards, as well as won the Green Building United 2020 Groundbreaker Project Award.

-As a direct result of the work done by ReVireo, HACE was able to acquire the affordable housing funding needed for construction of Casa Indiana, meet PHFA’s (Pennsylvania Housing and Finance Agency) extensive sustainability requirements, and consequently, earn $27,500 in energy rebates from PECO.
+As a direct result of the work done by ReVireo, HACE was able to acquire the affordable housing funding needed for construction of Casa Indiana, meet PHFA’s (Pennsylvania Housing and Finance Agency) extensive sustainability requirements, achieve ENERGY STAR and NGBS Silver certifications, and earn $27,500 in energy rebates from PECO.

 If you're interested in this project and want to know more about our residential building (4 stories or more) services, contact us today.CONTACT US